indigo-astronomy/indigo/indigo_drivers/focuser_focusdreampro/README.md

 ## Status: Stable

-Tested with physical device provided by courtesy of AGadget.
+Tested with physical device provided by courtesy of AstroGadget.